 A lot of recipes will call for the use of black food colouring as this is a traditional method to make tapioca pearls.
 There is no problem with using food colouring.

-However, for the recipe below, we will be using brown sugar as a replacement.
-Using brown sugar is a good way to get a sweeter flavour and also colouring at the same time.
+However, we will not use any food colouring for our recipe below.
+Instead, we will use brown sugar as a replacement.
+Using brown sugar is a good way to get a sweeter flavour.
+Also, it will provide a light brown colouring at the same time.

-- Boil the water and add the brown sugar.
+- Boil 60ml of water and add 30g of brown sugar.

 - Once it is well incorporated and bubbling, turn the heat off.
-Add 40g of the tapioca starch and mix well.
+Add half of the tapioca starch and mix well.

-- While the mixture is still hot, add the rest of the starch flour and mix well again.
+- While the mixture is still hot, slowly add the rest of the starch flour in increments and mix well again.
+A slightly sticky dough should form.
 Allow the mixture to slightly cool before proceeding to the next step.